HBO just released a Westworld game on Amazon Alexa

-In a measured calm voice, Jeffrey Wright, who plays Bernard and Arnold from Westworld, says:
+In a measured calm voice, Jeffrey Wright, who plays Bernard in Westworld, says:

 "Do you know where you are?
 Like you've seen it before?
 Or does it feel like you're finally seeing for the first time?
 The answers will determine if you die or live on and find the center of The Maze.
 Alexa, open Westworld."